SeanAnd/T-Watch-Valkyrie/README.md

 #### Pipe dream

-Contribute to UI/UX to make it more responsive and improve the experience for everyone.
 Implement rgba with easy theme swapping.
 Users could upload their own art and custom color palettes.

 Cellular.
 This would allow imsi catcher/stingray detection because the watch will need/have lower level access to cell data.
 Plus in general it would give users the ability to use cellular without a phone.